mkouhia/wundernut-vol13/README.md

 ## Quickstart

 - If Rust is not installed, install it as per instructions in [rust-lang.org](https://www.rust-lang.org/tools/install)
+- Clone the repository

-- Clone repository: `git clone git@github.com:mkouhia/wundernut-vol13.git`
+      git clone git@github.com:mkouhia/wundernut-vol13.git`

+- Compile the program with

+      cargo build --release

+  You will now find the executable in `./target/release/wundernut-vol13`, or if on Windows, `./target/release/wundernut-vol13.exe`.
+In following examples, replace program name with the correct path to the built executable, or copy the executable to a convenient location.

-- With the maze in some local file, solve the maze and play back the solution with
+- With the maze in some local file, solve the maze with

+      ./target/release/wundernut-vol13 <FILE>

+- _Fun factor:_ solve and display the hero's journey in the maze:

-      cargo run -- --playback <FILE>
+      ./target/release/wundernut-vol13 --playback <FILE>

-See program help in
+If necessary, consult the program help in

-    cargo run -- --help
+    ./target/release/wundernut-vol13 --help

 ## Implementation